 Digital marketing is another essential skill needed in the digital economy.
 Services and products need to reach a wide audience, hence the need for digital marketing.
 It is simply the virtual version of marketing products or services to a specific audience that is likely to be interested in them.

 The priority of a digital marketer is to help a company win new customers and sell additional products or services to existing ones.
 Digital marketing encompasses a variety of strategies like search engine optimization, content writing, etc.

 Content writing is a type of strategic professional writing that focuses on creating and distributing valuable and relevant content to attract a specific audience.
 Because the internet is flooded with information, only valuable and relevant content will pique the interest of customers.

 SEO is simply the process of improving a site to increase its visibility when people search for products or services through major commercial search engines like Google, Bing, Yahoo, etc.

-Adesoye Richard, a digital marketer who works with Vibes Exclusive and is also a freelancer, feels digital marketing further entails understanding the world trend and making client advertisements suit it.
+Fredrick Eghosa, an SEO expert in Lagos, Nigeria, who is also a freelancer and niche site builder who has grown sites from $0 to $100,000 MRR, feels digital marketing further entails understanding the world trend and making client advertisements suit it.